Ridged Rib Stitch Pattern by Janice |Last updated 01-04-2026

 Cast on a multiple of 2 + 1.
 You can also look at this as working on an odd number of stitches (For this tutorial, I cast on 23 stitches)

-Row One: K across to end of row.
+Row One: K across to the end of the row.

-Row Two: K across to end of row.
+Row Two: K across to the end of the row.

 Row Three: P1, *K1, P1*